 6 Best AKG headphones of The Year

-It is not hard to find a high-quality pair of headphones from AKG.
+It is not hard to find high-quality products from AKG., including earbuds, earplugs, or headphones.
 The company is known for making all its products with excellent sound quality and durable construction.

 The AKG240 Studio headphones feature an all-plastic construction.
 Everything from the suspension mechanism to the ear cup exterior is made from plastic.
 This means it comes at a lower price, and it’s also more comfortable.
 However, it also means it’s not very durable compared to metal-reinforced options.
 But since it’s not designed for travel, many users will not mind the durability issue.